 - When you are gardening, such as planting out flowers and seeds, don’t let your dog see you.
 If possible, have them taken out for a walk, or at the least keep them in the house.
-If they see you digging your yard, its likely they will copy your behavior.
+If they see you digging your yard, it’s likely they will copy your behavior.

 - Bury chicken wire or wire mesh under the top layer of dirt in the areas where your dog likes to dig.
 Plants will still be able to grow through it, but it will stop your dog from being able to dig any more than an inch or two below the surface.
-You can also put large rocks over the area they like to dig in, to stop them going back to the same spot.
+You can also put large rocks over the area they like to dig in, to stop them from going back to the same spot.

 Dangerous and unhelpful advice to avoid

-There are lots of ideas out there about how to stop your dog digging up your yard, but some of them are not only unhelpful; they are downright dangerous to your dog!
+There are lots of ideas out there about how to stop your dog from digging up your yard, but some of them are not only unhelpful; they are downright dangerous to your dog!

 Never use a toxic chemical spray on any area of your yard to deter your dog from digging.

-Any product that is harmful to plants and animals, is going to hurt your pooch too.
+Any product that is harmful to plants and animals is going to hurt your pooch too.

-Natural remedies such as citrus oil and black or white pepper can be safely used, but they have to reapply often to be effective.
+Natural remedies such as citrus oil and black or white pepper can be safely used, but they often have to reapply to be effective.